IMTtugraz/PyQMRI/paper.md

 a primal-dual inner loop.
 Regulariaztion strategies include total variation (TV) and total generalized variation (TGV) using finite differences gradient operations.

-'PyQMRI' comes with several pre-implemented quantiative models.
-In addition new models can be introduced via a simple text file, utilizing the power of 'SymPy' to generate numerical models as well as their partial derivatives in Python.
+`PyQMRI` comes with several pre-implemented quantiative models.
+In addition new models can be introduced via a simple text file, utilizing the power of `SymPy` to generate numerical models as well as their partial derivatives in Python.
 Fitting can be initiated via a CLI or by importing the package into a Python script.
-To the best of the authors knowledge 'PyQMRI' is the only availabel Python toolbox that offers real 3D regularization in an iterative solver for inverse quantitative MRI problems and for arbitrary large volumetric data while simultaneously utilizing the computation power of recent GPUs.
+To the best of the authors knowledge `PyQMRI` is the only availabel Python toolbox that offers real 3D regularization in an iterative solver for inverse quantitative MRI problems and for arbitrary large volumetric data while simultaneously utilizing the computation power of recent GPUs.

-'PyQMRI' and its precedors have been succesfully used in several scientific publications.
+`PyQMRI` and its precedors have been succesfully used in several scientific publications.
 Examples include T1 quantification from subsampled radial FLASH and inversion-recovery Look-Locker data [@Maier2019c], diffusion tensor imaging [@Maier2020a], and on-going work on aterial spin labeling [@Maier2020b; @Maier2020c], as well as low-field T1 mapping using field cycling MRI.

 # Algorithmic
-The general problem structure dealt with in 'PyQMRI' is as follows:
+The general problem structure dealt with in `PyQMRI` is as follows:

 $$
 \underset{u,v}{\min}\quad